 If a Will exists, the Will is docketed with the court, a petition for probate of the estate is filed with the court, and the court is requested to approve the appointment of the executor designated under the Will.

 If no Will exists, a petition for administration of the estate is filed with the court.
 The petition nominates an administrator of the estate, usually a relative of the decedent, for approval by the court.

-Once approved by the Riverside or San Bernardino County Probate Court, the executor or administrator is given Letters Testamentary or Letters of Administration (“Letters”) as proof of the ability of the executor/administrator to manage the probate process.
+Once approved by the Riverside, San Bernardino, San Diego, Orange, or Los Angeles County Probate Court, the executor or administrator is given Letters Testamentary or Letters of Administration (“Letters”) as proof of the ability of the executor/administrator to manage the probate process.
 The executor/administrator marshals the assets in the name of the decedent and files an Inventory and Appraisement with the Probate Court.

 Creditors are given four months from the issuance of Letters to file their claims.
 After a creditor claim is received, the executor/administrator must either approve it, deny it, or attempt to negotiate a reduced payoff in full satisfaction of the claim.
 If the claim is denied, the creditor has ninety days to sue to enforce the claim.
 After the time to file a creditor claim expires and the other requirements of a probate administration are fulfilled, the executor/administrator can file his or her Final Report with the court, request court approval of the actions taken, and distribute the remainder of the estate as ordered by the court.

 Unfortunately, no. By using a Will as the central planning document of an estate plan, the person is virtually assuring his or her estate will need to be probated after death.

 How Long Does a Probate Take?